stigsfoot/stigsfoot/README.md

 ### It's a mee  👋
 ![alt text](https://github.com/nackerson/nackerson/blob/master/mario3.gif "It's a me")
-- 🔭 I’m currently working on Enterprise Innovation and Product for a Government Agency
+- 🔭 I’m currently working on my first Flutter app in my spare time.
+Fun.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning...
+Machine Learning.
-- 👯 I’m looking to collaborate on emerging technologies
+- 👯 I’m looking to collaborate on the first and second thing
-- 💬 Ask me about Product Strategy/Roadmapping/Data Privacy
+- 💬 Ask me about Product Strategy, Augmented Reality, or Data Privacy
+- ⚡ Fun fact: Very high likelihood you've seen me in a car ad.

 <!--
 **nackerson/nackerson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.